ren-jie-wu/cs2620/PS1/engineering_notebook.md

 - [x] Implement wildcard search & pagination for listing accounts
 - [x] Implement batch retrieval of messages
 - [x] Implement deletion logic for messages & accounts
-- [ ] Introduce a database backend (SQLite or lightweight key-value store, however it could not be able to support concurrency)
+- [x] Introduce a database backend (SQLite or lightweight key-value store)
 - [x] Improve concurrency with threading or async

 #### Phase 3: Finalization

 - [x] Build a basic GUI client
+- [ ] Make it run on two machines
 - [ ] Change the JSON wire protocol to an optimized one
 - [ ] Implement configuration file support
 - [ ] Conduct comprehensive testing & documentation